FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 &nbsp;

-As you might have guessed from these questions, it's not that easy, and transforming your target variable puts you directly into the danger zone.
+As you might have guessed from these questions, it's not that easy, and transforming your target variable puts you directly into the [danger zone].
 In this blog post, I want to elaborate on why this is so from a mathematical perspective.
 Without spoiling too much I hope, for the too busy or plain lazy readers, the main take-away is:

 > **TLDR**: Applying any non-[affine transformation] to your target variable, might have unwanted effects on the error measure you are minimizing.